GUIDE TRAINING – LEADING BY EXAMPLE AND INFORMATION:

 - We have a resident mob of Eastern-grey Kangaroos, at least 2 Swamp/Black Wallabies, the occasional visit from a Koala and Echidnas, and many birds.

-[photo - wild kangaroos choosing to relax close together in the sun, out of the wind, where they feel safe on the property.
+[photo - wild kangaroos relaxing on the property.
 Some recent plantings are in the foreground.]

 IMPROVING OUR ENVIRONMENT ON TOURS:

-- on all tours that visit the You Yangs Regional Park the Wildlife Guide and tour guests remove Boneseed - an invasive, introduced weed.
+- on all tours that visit the You Yangs Regional Park the Wildlife Guide and tour guests remove Boneseed - an invasive, introduced weed - as part of our Make a Home for Koala Clancy! project.
 Boneseed covers large areas and crowds out smaller native shrubs (particularly fruiting saltbushes) and grasses that are food for wallabies, kangaroos and a huge variety of small birds.
 We are currently removing over 20,000 boneseed weeds annually on tours.
 Wild koala sightings in the area we weed have increased to 370% since the beginning of this program.

 - we run Koala Conservation Days for Locals once a month with the purpose of educating local people about their wildlife, and removing Boneseed Weed.
-Each locals day removes over 8,000 weeds.
+Each locals day removes 5,000 - 8,000 weeds.

 - we take all rubbish with us when we go, often including anything we find left behind by others.
 All natural products (95% of our rubbish) are brought back to base and composted.